default-writer/c-json-parser/docs/json-parsing-and-representation/in-memory-json-structure.md

 ## Purpose

-The **In-Memory JSON Structure** subtopic addresses the challenge of representing parsed JSON data within a program’s memory efficiently and safely.
-While the parent topic [`JSON Parsing and Representation`](80084) focuses on converting JSON text into a structured format, this subtopic zeroes in on the concrete data structures used to store JSON values such as strings, numbers, booleans, arrays, and objects.
-The goal is to minimize memory allocation overhead while enabling safe, flexible, and performant manipulation of JSON content once parsed.
+This document describes how parsed JSON data is represented in memory.
+It details the data structures for storing JSON values like strings, numbers, booleans, arrays, and objects.
+The design prioritizes minimal memory overhead and safe, efficient manipulation of parsed JSON.

-This subtopic exists to provide a foundational representation that supports all JSON types, preserves references to the original JSON text to avoid unnecessary copying, and manages dynamic collections (arrays and objects) with capacity management.
-It enables the rest of the system—such as manipulation, comparison, and serialization—to operate on a consistent, memory-optimized model.
+The in-memory representation supports all JSON types, references the original JSON text to avoid copying, and manages dynamic arrays and objects.
+This provides a consistent and memory-efficient model for other parts of the system, like manipulation, comparison, and serialization.

 ## Functionality